-Kintaline has been home for 30 years, but it's history stretches back to the Ice Age, this corner of the world being one of the last to be covered in ice, the land rising up as the ice retreated, rapidly recolonised by the seeds in the seas then animals, and, following them Man.
+Kintaline has been my home for 30 years, but it's history stretches back to the Ice Age, this corner of the world being one of the last to be covered in ice, the land rising up as the ice retreated, rapidly recolonised by the seeds in the seas then animals, and, following them Man.
 Prehistoric sites abound in this parish, it has always been an important place, the energy of this land must have been powerful even then as there was a massive burial cairn close to where the driveway now is.
 In more recent past, many rescue dogs, cats and other waifs have found their way here, rested, recovered and gone on to new lives.
 There is peace here, a place to recover and restore .. a place to explore and invigorate .. and a place to enjoy.

-The farm is small now, only 24 acres of pasture, with a growing number of trees and hedgerow.
+The farm is small now, just 24 acres of pasture, with a growing number of trees and hedgerow.
 The ethos here is about regeneration - building soils, habitat, species diversity and aiming to use permaculture ethics of Earth Care, Fair Share, People Care in what happens here.

 The house is aiming for the same ethos by using environmentally friendly materials, reusing good quality vintage goods, which will be steadily improved as investment is possible.
 The house is a highly insulated Scandiahus design, with triple glazing and heat extraction.